 We have had the lounge seating and chairs in the breakfast room re-upholstered instead of replacing them.

-We are waiting for 4 bedroom chairs to be re-upholstered.
+4 bedroom chairs have been re-upholstered.

 When we replace bedding/curtains/towels etc we take the old ones to Mary’s Meals who can either re-sell them to customers or sell them for re-cycling.

 We have planted various shrubs to encourage butterflies, bees and birds.